 How better to start than with one of the first full-length math books I ever read?
-This book is the length of a novel, and it made me fall in love with all the intricacies of the math world, and it pretty much began by math book collection.
+This book is the length of a novel, and it made me fall in love with all the intricacies of the math world, and it pretty much began my math book collection.

 Alex Bellos takes us on a journey through various topics of recreational math, including origami, a hotel with infinite rooms, and 4D crochet.
-Not only are the topics themselves intriguing and thoughtful, but he tells the stories through the words of various intriguing people he meets throughout the course of the novel, including the godfather of Sudoku and a man who believes he can predict the future by reading numbers like a crystal ball.
+Not only are the topics themselves intriguing and thoughtful, but he tells the stories through the words of various interesting people he meets throughout the course of the novel, including the godfather of Sudoku and a man who believes he can predict the future by reading numbers like a crystal ball.
 It's such a witty and amusing book, and you'll come away from this one with a love of problem-solving and admiration for the world around you.